rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five or more German traffic signs found on the web.

 Initially, I tried six images I found on the web.
-Results were poor.
+The results were poor.
 In order to validate my model and approach, I retrieved eight more images from [here]( http://www.adcidl.com/pdf/Germany-Road-Traffic-Signs.pdf).
 These results were better.
-I decided to maintain the combined set of fourteen for this step
+I decided to maintain the combined set of fourteen images for this test step.

-In the original set, I suspect that variations in the images made recognition difficult.
-For example, some are rectangular, not square, and the backgrounds are different than those of the training set.
-I also suspect that, had I used fake data, I would have achieved higher accuracy since the training would not favor the most popular signs, as much.
+In the original set of six, I suspect that variations in the images made recognition difficult.
+For example, some are rectangular and not not square, and the backgrounds are different than those of the training set in others.
+I also suspect that, had I used augmented (/fake) data, I would have achieved higher accuracy since the training process would not favor the most popular (/frequent) signs, as much.

-Here are fourteen German traffic signs that I found on the web:
+Here are fourteen German traffic signs that I found on the web (both images and those from the pdf document):

 ![alt text](./googled-images-32x32/download11.jpg)
 ![alt text](./googled-images-32x32/download12.jpg)